LegendaryGuard/BFP/README.md

   - no weird underwater movements while going intentionally down and moving crazily fast touching the ground (this might be a bug/glitch from original BFP)
   - no specified stuck animation, so any animation is correctly handled when being stuck (on original BFP, when the player is stuck or pretty near to something solid, the reason is still unknown though.
 It does a jumping forward/backward animation, that doesn't make sense)
   - water movement handling is different from original BFP, but it works similarly
+- survival gamemode is pretty well balanced (on original BFP, when everytime the player changes a different character model from their own preffix, dies and respawns during warmup, the warmup resets.
+So, that's unfair)
 - some cvars didn't save changed values after quitting the game that happened on original BFP (means that `CVAR_ARCHIVE` wasn't on them), but these are now applied on replica
 - file size differences between the QVM and the original BFP QVM can be quite significant
 - kiCharge, boostCost and blockCost cvars work differently